 While we have initiated the early access limited release phase of our commercialization plan, which we expect to continue in 2022, we do not expect to have broad commercial availability for our products, for RUO, until the second half of 2022.
 If we are able to successfully commercialize our products, we expect that we will generate substantially all of our revenue from the sale of our instruments and consumables.
-There can be no assurance that we will be able to successfully commercialize our products, design other products that will meet the expectations of our customers or that any of our future products will become commercially viable.
-As technologies change in the future for life sciences research tools in general and in proteomics and genomics technologies specifically, we will be expected to upgrade or adapt our products in order to keep up with the latest technology.
+There can be no assurance that we will be able to successfully commercialize our products that will meet the expectations of our customers or that any of our future products will become commercially viable.
+As technologies change in the future for life sciences research tools in general and in proteomics and genomics technology.
 To date, we have limited experience simultaneously designing, testing, manufacturing and selling products and there can be no assurance we will be able to do so.
 Our sales expectations are based in part on the assumption that our products will increase study sizes for our future customers and their associated purchases of our consumables.
 If sales of our instruments fail to materialize, so will the related consumable sales and associated revenue.